Solved problems for net area estimation.

 2b- For the net area for the staggered line ABEF– Anet=Ag-sum(d)t+tplS^2/4g=5.50-2(1/2)(3/4+1/8)+1/2(3^2)/(46)=5.5-1/2*(7/8)+0.1875=4.81 inch2.

-For the third path, which is path ABCEF, in this path, we are going to deduct three holes, and also consider the zigzag line CF for which S=3″ and g=3″.
+For the third path, which is path ABCEF, in this path, we will deduct three holes and consider the zigzag line CF for which S=3″ and g=3″.

 3a-the area gross Ag=11*1/2=5.50 inch2.

-That is the end of problem- 3-2.
+That is the end of the problem- 3-2.
 Thank you all.

 This is the pdf used for the illustration of this post.